-Live cell imaging: In live-cell imaging applications with fluid perfusion, pulsatile flow leads to variable shear stress imposed on cells and may impact cell viability.
+Live cell imaging: In live-cell imaging applications with fluid perfusion, pulsatile flow leads to variable shear stress imposed on cells, and may impact cell viability.
 Liquid flow should be stable and controlled.

 Do you require fast settling times?

-Is sterility a need?
+Is sterility required?